NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Ubuntu.md

 # Download and setup Seafile
 In this section we are going to download, install and setup Seafile.
+To see what's the latest version of Seafile CE please visit this link: https://www.seafile.com/en/download/

 ### Download Seafile
 Now it's time to download Seafile.
 As you can see in this example I'm using the version 6.2.2 change the filenames to the ones that you have.